Oceanic whitetip shark: Taxonomy

+The earliest fossil teeth of this species are known from the Early Miocene of Odisha, India.
+They are also known from the Pliocene of Italy and Spain.

 Distribution and habitat

-It is found worldwide between 45°N and 43°S latitude.
+This shark is found worldwide between 45°N and 43°S latitude.
 It lives in deep, open oceans, with a temperature greater than 18 C, It prefers water temperatures above 20 C, and up to 28 C but can also be found in waters as cool as 15 C but avoids temperatures lower than this.
 It was once extremely common and widely distributed, and still inhabits a wide band around the globe; however, recent studies suggest that its numbers have drastically declined.

 The shark spends most of its time in the upper layer of the ocean—to a depth of 150 m—and prefers off-shore, deep-ocean areas.
 According to longline capture data, increasing distance from land correlates to a greater population of sharks.
 It is sometimes found close to land, in waters as shallow as only 37 m deep, mainly around oceanic islands and narrow continental shelves.

 Description

 C. longimanus' most distinguishing characteristics are its long, wing-like pectoral and dorsal fins.
-The fins are significantly larger than most other shark species, and are conspicuously rounded.
+The fins are significantly larger than most other shark species, and have conspicuously rounded tips.
 The shark's snout is rounded and its eyes are circular, with nictitating membranes.